whyrusleeping/rmake/drmake-spec.md

 		Files map[string]*File
 	}

+Jobs is a list of jobs as defined above.
+Arch and OS are the CPU architechture and operating system of the build target.
+Output is the name of the desired binary that will be built, and Files is a map of filenames to File objects.
+Files in this map are generally source files or other dependencies of the build.

 ##Manager (rmakemanager)
 The manager servers as an intermediary between the client and the builder servers who perform the build itself.
 The manager is responsible for scheduling which builder should perform which jobs based on their current load.